gracechang/zookeeper_utils/README.md

 # Zookeeper Utils
-Very very basic barebones Scala client/skeleton for simple usages of Apache Zookeeper.
+This is a very very basic barebones Scala client/skeleton for simple usages of Apache Zookeeper.
 This is good for those who want to use Zookeeper but still want to keep everything lightweight.